-Dr. Felt is board-certified in Pediatrics and Developmental Behavioral Pediatrics.
-Her research focuses on the effects of early iron deficiency with or without anemia (IDA) on behavior and development in pediatric sleep disorders.
+Dr. Felt is a Developmental Behavioral Pediatrician whose clinical focus is on general DBP problems, elimination and sleep disorders.
+Her research focuses on the effects of early iron deficiency with or without anemia (IDA) on behavior and development in general and in pediatric sleep disorders.
 She also conducts follow up of children with elimination disorders.
-Clinically, she focuses on elimination and sleep disorders.

 Betsy Lozoff, M.D., M.S.

-Dr. Lumeng is board certified in Pediatrics and Developmental Behavioral Pediatrics and the Director of the Center for Human Growth and Development.
+Dr. Lumeng is a Professor in of the Division of Developmental Behavioral Pediatrics.
 Her research focuses on biobehavioral predictors of obesity risk in young, low-income children, maternal feeding beliefs and practices, and the conduct of behavioral intervention trials for obesity prevention in the preschool-age range.
 She also examines Head Start as a venue for obesity prevention.
 Her research focuses on low-income children.
-Additional details can be found in her Center for Human Growth & Development (CHGD) profile.